egor-demidov/mcccm/README.md

 ```c++
 #include <mcccm/condensation/condensation_implementations.h>
 ```
-A number of components are pre-defined in the `components::` and `components::MOSAIC` namespaces.
+A number of components are pre-defined in the `components::` and `components::MOSAIC::` namespaces.
 Select one of those or define a custom component.
 To define a custom component, you need a function that computes the saturated vapor pressure (in Pascals) of the component as a function of temperature.
 This can be implemented as a lambda function:
 ```c++